SharjAhmed/battleships/README.md

         * Mozilla Firefox
         * Microsoft Edge

 ## Validator Testing
 * Validator testing was done to ensure there are no syntax errors with the code:
     * PEP8
-        * State if any errors were found
+        * Code ran through [CI Pythin Linter](https://pep8ci.herokuapp.com/) and no error were found.

 ![PEP8](assets/images/pep8.png)